 I was able to confirm that the Notice of Public Rights is published on the Council website.
-However, I was not able to confirm that the Notice of Conclusion of Audit was posted online before 30^{th} September 2024 .
+However, at the interim audit in December 2024, I was not able to confirm that the Notice of Conclusion of Audit was posted online before 30th September 2024.
+Since the interim audit, the Notice of Public Rights has been published on the Council website.